timescale/docs/timescaledb/how-to-guides/distributed-hypertables/enable-native-replication.md

 The chunk copying happens over several transactions and cannot be rolled back automatically.
-If the copy operation is aborted or terminated prematurely by the user, an operation ID for the aborted copy will be logged.
-This operation ID can later be used to cleanup any state left by the aborted operation:
+If the copy operation is aborted or terminated prematurely by the user, an operation ID for the aborted copy is logged.
+This operation ID can later be used to clean up any state left by the aborted operation:

 ```sql